publishpress/PublishPress-Future/readme.txt

 - Fix typo in the `WorkflowEngine` class.
 - Fix reference to deprecated classes and interfaces.
+- Fix translation of shortcode settings in the Display settings page.

 ## [4.3.1] - 30 Jan, 2025